SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 - Operational project management

 Two management meetings have become well established in this process.
 Resource conflicts (3) are usually resolved by resource managers and team leaders in a “resource conflict resolution meeting.”
 In these meetings, operational resource problems such as sickness and overbooking of employees are resolved, or changes resulting from new strategic priorities are implemented in current projects.
-Conflicts that cannot be resolved are escalated to the project steering committee (4).
+Conflicts that cannot be resolved are escalated to the execution steering (4).
 The members of this committee monitor the content-related progress of the projects, approve re-budgeting measures within specified limits, and decide on project completion or discontinuation.
 Only issues that cannot be answered within this process are escalated to the portfolio board meeting.

-Remember: project portfolio management is independent of the selected PM method.
+But remember: project portfolio management is independent of the selected PM method.
 Within a business or department, teams might carry out their projects in completely different ways, possibly using different tools.
 This is a good thing, because the employees know how to maximize their work efficiency.
 So, only involve the project managers occasionally in PPM – for status reporting and to discuss resource requirements – otherwise, leave them in peace to do their work.

 What Should You Do Next?